Learn from the best

 Professor Linda Tuhiwai Smith

 Ngāti Awa, Ngāti Porou

-Known as the Mother of Indigenous Studies, Prof Smith’s book “Decolonizing Methodologies: Research and Indigenous Peoples” is considered one of the most influential texts on Indigenous research.
+Known as the Mother of Indigenous Studies, Prof Tuhiwai-Smith’s book “Decolonizing Methodologies: Research and Indigenous Peoples” is considered one of the most influential texts on Indigenous research.

 Her books, articles and youtube lectures are prescribed texts in Universities around the world.

-Considered one of the world's leading scholars and founding thought leaders of Indigenous Studies, Indigenous Education and Kaupapa Māori research, Prof Linda Smith’s work demonstrates her commitment to the well-being and intellectual and political self-determination of Indigenous Peoples.
-Her latest research has drawn together more than 120 indigenous scholars for the first ever Handbook of Indigenous Education and in the last six years she has been awarded more than $4m in research grants.
+Considered one of the world's leading scholars and founding thought leaders of Indigenous Studies, Indigenous Education and Kaupapa Māori research, Prof Tuhiwai-Smith’s work demonstrates her commitment to the well-being and intellectual and political self-determination of Indigenous peoples.
+Her latest research has drawn together more than 120 Indigenous scholars for the first ever Handbook of Indigenous Education and in the last six years she has been awarded more than $4m in research grants.

-Linda was a member of a radical group called Ngā Tamatoa in the 1970s.
-Now, she's more of a leader of a radical group of students instead.
+Linda was once a member of the radical group Ngā Tamatoa in the 1970s.
+Now, she feels she's a teacher of radical students instead.